mParticle/mparticle-web-sdk/README.md

 ## Usage

 Once you have signed up to the mParticle platform and have a key for your App, you can begin to use the SDK by embedding the following script tag in your web page, replacing `"YOUR_API_KEY"` with your key.
+Note that the mParticle JS SDK and all mParticle integrations will be minified when served.

 ```html
 <script type="text/javascript">